 Fathers, Instruct Your Children!

 Being raised in an unbelieving home, I had no idea how to instruct my children in the faith.
-When my wife and I had our first child, we were attending a Pentecostal church.
-We were taught how to demand God do certain things for our daughter, and we were taught how to chase away those pesky demons, but we were never taught the faith once and for all delivered to the saints.
-So what were we to do except to book another trip to the next Benny Hinn crusade?
+When my first child was born, I was attending a Pentecostal church.
+I was taught how to demand God do certain things for my daughter, and I was taught how to chase away those pesky demons, but I was never taught the faith once and for all delivered to the saints.
+So what was I to do except to book another trip to the next Benny Hinn crusade?

 What is a Catechism?

 To catechize a child is to instruct her in the faith using questions and answers.
 It’s a method that traces its history back to Scripture (Mat.
 16:13, 22:42).
 The catechism I use in my home is the Heidelberg Catechism.
 Completed by Zacharius Ursinus and Caspar Olevianus in 1563, the Heidelberg Catechism offers 192 questions and answers and is divided into three parts: man’s guilt, God’s grace, and our gratitude.
 Here’s a sample: